heistp/sce-l4s-bakeoff/README.md

   the [L4S CoDel Interaction](#l4s-codel-interaction)) affects the Cubic flow and both ping flows as well.

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/sce-s5-2/batch-sce-s5-2-reno-sce-vs-reno-sce-50Mbit-80ms_var.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/l4s-s5-2/batch-l4s-s5-2-prague-vs-prague-50Mbit-80ms_var.png), Reno-SCE vs Reno-SCE or Prague vs Prague at 80ms, variable RTT scaling
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/sce-s5-2/batch-sce-s5-2-reno-sce-vs-reno-sce-50Mbit-80ms_var.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T094018-r1/l4s-s5-2/batch-l4s-s5-2-prague-vs-prague-50Mbit-80ms_var.png), Reno-SCE vs Reno-SCE or Prague vs Prague at 80ms, variable RTT scaling

   For SCE, the latency bursts on startup of each flow are comparatively short, but significant in magnitude.

   For L4S, the longer latency spikes due to the
-  [L4S CoDel Interaction](#l4s-codel-interaction) are seen on startup of each flow.
+  [L4S CoDel Interaction](#l4s-codel-interaction) are seen on startup of the first flow, and sometimes the second flow.
 The following commentary from Jonathan Morton further describes what's going on:

   > The *magenta* trace (overlapping completely with the *violet* trace) is the
   > delay incurred at the FIFO.